Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.53 team ERA that ranks 21st among all league pitching staffs.
+- The Phillies' 4.51 team ERA ranks 21st across all league pitching staffs.

-- Wheeler makes the start for the Phillies, his 14th of the season.
-He is 4-4 with a 3.91 ERA and 87 strikeouts through 76 2/3 innings pitched.
+- Suarez (1-2) gets the starting nod for the Phillies in his seventh start of the season.
+He's put together a 4.70 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- His most recent time out was on Thursday against the Detroit Tigers, when the righty went 7 1/3 innings, surrendering no earned runs while allowing just one hit.
+- His last time out came on Friday against the Los Angeles Dodgers, when the lefty threw six innings, surrendering one earned run while giving up four hits.

+- The 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings, in six games this season.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.